mohitpai/journey-optimizer.en/help/using/rn/inline-messages.md

 Adobe communicates with you before the first iteration.

-The change is going to be deployed overnight, through several iterations.
+The change is deployed overnight, through several iterations.
 Learn more on [iterations](../rn/inline-messages.md#inline-authoring).

 You are also informed by in-product notifications, displayed on Journeys screens: